I saw with my own eyes the Sibyl at Cumae hanging in a cage, and when the boys said to her: “Sibyl, what do you want?” she answered: “I want to die.”

 March came in like a lion with a very popular post, “Ten Literary Riddles.”
 If you don’t want to see the answers, don’t scroll down past number 10.”

 Days dwindling into darkness, the sun slipping away, owls perched on naked boughs woo-wooing those sorrowful mating calls.
 It’s the very longest night of the year.

 Good News/Bad News

 The winter solstice holidays fall on practically the darkest day of the year, which metaphorically suggests that now is as bad as it gets, a comforting if dubious sort of reckoning.
 Even though civilization has enabled junkies to sleep with the sun and rise with the moon, even though we can flood our shopping malls with fluorescent light, even though night time [might be] the right time/ to be with the one you love, our bone marrow hates predatory darkness.

 It knows.
 It remembers the fireless cave and the terror of tooth and claw and the heart-clinching night shrieks that travel in waves through your ears and down your quivering limbs.
-Deep down inside your marrow knows that dark ain’t right.
+Deep down inside, your reptilian brain knows, your bone marrow senses that dark ain’t right.

 Therefore, sun worshiping makes sense to me.
 Godzillions of people have worshipped stupider concepts than the sun.
 And, let’s face it, whether you call it Christmas, Kwanzaa, or Hanukkah, what you’re really worshipping is the sun – the end of its decline and the beginning of its revival.

 After the blessed event, for half a revolution, each succeeding day’s light will last [cue Maurice Williams] a little bit longer.
 In the deepest darkest December, it’s time to huddle near a crackling fire and celebrate solar rebirth.
 Hang the mistletoe and ivy . . .